top of page

 1. Alternative Analysis Report

-2. System Drawing Package
+2. System 1 Drawing Package and CAD Modeling

 5. Fundraising and Grant Writing

-• Compared the water solutions taking into account how each solution fulfilled criteria such as its ability to solve community's needs, maintenance and operational costs and difficulty, regional experience with the technology expandability and scalability, and impact by climate change.
+• Compared the water solutions taking into account how each solution fulfilled criteria such as its ability to solve community's needs, maintenance and operational costs and difficulty, regional experience with the technology, expandability and scalability, and impact by climate change.

-2. System Drawing Package (team of 2)
+2. System Drawing Package and CAD Modeling

-4. Pre-trip Report (team of 5)
+3. Pre-trip Report (team of 5)

 5. Fundraising and Grant Writing

-Results:
+6. Final Results:

 Learned: